coreyphillips/vanity-pubky/README.md

 ## Overview

-This tool allows you to create vanity pubky that begin with a specific string of your choice.
+This tool allows you to create a vanity pubky that begins with a specific string of your choice.
 For example, you might want a public key that starts with your name or a meaningful word.

 When a matching key is found, the program automatically creates an encrypted recovery file that can be used to import and access your new vanity pubky.